grahamyc/grahamyc/README.md

 - 👋 Hi, I’m @grahamyc
 - 👀 I’m interested in ...
 Becoming a full stack developer
 - 🌱 I’m currently learning ...
-SQL
+Python
 - 💞️ I’m looking to collaborate on ... stuff in the future
 - 📫 How to reach me ... just ask